 In February 2020, NuevaTel entered into an \$8.3 million debt facility (the "Bolivian 2021 Bank Loan") with Banco Nacional de Bolivia S.A. to repay the then outstanding balance under NuevaTel's \$25 million debt facility with a consortium of Bolivian banks (the "Bolivian 2021 Syndicated Loan").
-The Bolivian 2021 Bank Loan is required to be repaid in full in July 2021.
-Interest on the Bolivian 2021 Bank Loan accrues at a fixed rate of 7.0% and is payable on a biannual basis.
+The Bolivian 2021 Bank Loan was repaid in August 2020 with a portion of the proceeds of the Bolivian Bond Debt.